Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 hyperfunction of the thyroid gland;

-neurological disorder;
+neurological disorders;

-respiratory tract infections (tuberculosis, SARS).
+respiratory tract infections (tuberculosis, ARVI).

 If excessive sweating causes discomfort, you should consult a doctor.